Bald ‘Sports Illustrated’ Swimsuit Finalist Christie Valdiserri Is A Total Bikini Babe

 2 years ago on 8.22.17 I glued this wig on my head for the first time ever & hopped on a one way flight across the country w no job, no apartment, &….. just about no hair left.
 This 1st pic was from my first day in LA & the 2nd pic is from this past week.
 Nobody knew that left pic was a wig…..
 I don’t think I need to explain much more but whatever your heart is pullingggg you to do… simply DO THAT.
 I did.
 I mean yeah maybe I have less hair but I got a whole lot more wisdom, confidence, fulfillment, & determination.
 I’m still on this journey as well, but DAYUM 2 years in the city of angels & I’m a whole new & improved woman???? (oh & NEVER lose ur smile????)

-Christie proved particularly brave earlier today.
-The model took to Instagram with a side-by-side photo showing her old self with hair versus her current self.
-The update proved popular, racking up over 1,140 likes in the space of five hours.
+Christie proved to be particularly brave earlier today.
+The model took to Instagram with a side-by-side photo showing her old self with a wig versus her current bald self.
+The update was quite popular, racking up over 1,140 likes in the space of five hours.

 Over in the celebrity world, the bald look may be a fashion statement, but it’s likewise been seen on celebrities going through hard times.
-Actress Selma Blair recently revealed her bald look as a result of being a multiple sclerosis sufferer.
+Actress Selma Blair recently revealed her bald look as a result of her battle with multiple sclerosis.